sudhanshunain/Cloud-Based-Student-Performance-Predictor/README.md

-# 🎓 Student Performance Predictor
+# 🎓 Cloud Based Student Performance Predictor

 A cloud-deployed machine learning project to analyze and predict student exam performance based on socio-demographic and preparation-related features.
 This end-to-end system leverages statistical analysis, machine learning models, and robust MLOps practices using **AWS EC2 + ECR** and **Azure Container Deployment**.